isaacnmm/pestpolicy-hugo2XX/content/posts/what-happens-if-you-dont-paint-over-primer/index.md

 When carrying out the paint application process, priming your surfaces is a crucial step in boosting not only the surface's paint stickiness but also sealing porous sections and damaged surfaces.

-To prime your surface, you will need to follow the steps highlighted below: **Materials and Tools Required**
-- Primer and Thinner
-- Empty bucket and a paintbrush
-- Stirrer and a roller
-- Waterpoint and piece of cloth
-- Test board and dust coat
-- Respirator and gloves
-- Boots and goggles See Also: [Paint Popcorn Ceiling (No Damage)](https://pestpolicy.com/how
-- to
-- paint
-- popcorn
-- ceiling/)**Steps to Follow**
-- Wear protective gear boots, respirator, goggles, dust coat, gloves
-- for your personal safety
-- Pour primer into an empty bucket gently measure quantity in response to the surface you intend to paint
-- Add thinner little by little as per the manufacturers instructions
-- Stir the mixture using a stirrer to attain uniform solvent
-- Dip a paintbrush and test the loading capacity.

-The well
+To prime your surface, you will need to follow the steps highlighted below: **Materials and Tools Required** - Primer and Thinner - Empty bucket and a paintbrush - Stirrer and a roller - Waterpoint and piece of cloth - Test board and dust coat - Respirator and gloves - Boots and goggles See Also: [Paint Popcorn Ceiling (No Damage)](https://pestpolicy.com/how-to-paint-popcorn-ceiling/)**Steps to Follow** - Wear protective gear boots, respirator, goggles, dust coat, gloves- for your personal safety - Pour primer into an empty bucket gently measure quantity in response to the surface you intend to paint - Add thinner little by little as per the manufacturers instructions - Stir the mixture using a stirrer to attain uniform solvent - Dip a paintbrush and test the loading capacity.

-- thinned primer should load onto a paintbrush without forming a lot of drains or runs
-- Carry out a drop test experiment over the test board to ascertain the primers stickiness level before actual priming is done
-- Dip a paintbrush into the primer and load sufficiently.
+The well-thinned primer should load onto a paintbrush without forming a lot of drains or runs - Carry out a drop test experiment over the test board to ascertain the primers stickiness level before actual priming is done - Dip a paintbrush into the primer and load sufficiently.

-Cut excess solvent
-- Gently, apply the primer, back and forth, over the surface
-- Repeat the previous step until the entire surface is coated Leave the primed surface to dry naturally.
+Cut excess solvent - Gently, apply the primer, back and forth, over the surface - Repeat the previous step until the entire surface is coated Leave the primed surface to dry naturally.

-Surfaces found in dusty environments should be covered with a polyethylene bag to prevent them from dirt staining. > See Also: > [Drywall Primer Sealer](https://pestpolicy.com/best
+Surfaces found in dusty environments should be covered with a polyethylene bag to prevent them from dirt staining. > See Also: > [Drywall Primer Sealer](https://pestpolicy.com/best-drywall-primer-sealer/)**Precautions and Safety Measures** 1.
-- drywall
-- primer
-- sealer/)**Precautions and Safety Measures** 1.
 Always put on protective gear when thinning primer for your safety purpose 2.

 Never smell primer or thinner directly the solvent may contain components that can irritate your respiratory system if inhaled 3.